Leave a Trace: Background

-4chan Harassment
+4chan harassment

 On 17 August 2015, a user on internet forum 4chan posted a link to the music video to /mu/, 4chan's music board.
 Hundreds of comments followed, many of which were sexually explicit remarks and such sexist slurs as "slut", "whore", and "bitch" directed toward Mayberry.
 Other comments called Mayberry a hypocrite for her solo appearance in the video while concurrently being an outspoken feminist and expressing her disdain for the objectification of women.

 One participant in the thread tweeted at Mayberry, requesting her input.
 Mayberry blocked the user and responded to the thread in her own tweet, writing "Dear anyone who thinks misogyny isn't real.
-It is and this is what is looks like," with a link to the 4chan thread.
+It is and this is what it looks like", with a link to the 4chan thread.
 Mayberry's bandmates defended her in a tweet from the band's account, writing "PSA: apparently wet hair makes you a 'slut'.
 Nice work, 4chan / humanity."

 French scholar Albin Wagener studied this specific case in a scientific paper, showing how online discrimination was organized in online forums, when related to sexism.